mamos88/http-echo/README.md

 This is the http-echo application.
 The application generates a web page that shows the IP and port where the application is running.
-To see how it can be used with container orchestration tools, scale up the number
+To see how it can be used with container orchestration tools, scale up the count in the nomad job spec file and re-run the pipeline.